codebangla/banglKB-v2/README.md

 BanglKB v2 is Bangla Typing Scripts for WordPress 3.3+ .

-Its an updated version of the plugin http://wordpress.org/plugins/banglkb which is outdated and does not work properly on newer versions WordPress.
+Its an updated version of the plugin http://wordpress.org/plugins/banglkb which is outdated and does not work properly on newer versions of WordPress.

 Installation
 ============